cedriking/is.js/README.md

 #is.js
-is.js is a micro javascript library that allow you to do conditions more faster.
+is.js is a micro javascript library that allows you to do conditions faster.

 ###Examples: